DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/react_native/setup/reactnative.md

 ### Track view navigation

 Because React Native offers a wide range of libraries to create screen navigation, only manual view tracking is supported by default.
-To see RUM sessions populate in Datadog, you need to implement view tracking.
+To see RUM/Error Tracking sessions populate in Datadog, you need to implement view tracking.

 You can manually start and stop a view using the following `startView()` and `stopView` methods.